bokysan/socketace/README.md

 Where:

-- `kind` is the type of server to run.
-Can be `websocket`, `tcp`, `stdin` and `unix`.
+- `address` is the type of server and listening location.
+Can be `http`, `https`, `tcp`, `tcp+tls`, `stdin` `stdin+tls`, `unix` or `unix+tls`.
-  - All services other than `stdin` require the listening configuration
+  - Always use a valid url, e.g. `tcp://0.0.0.0:5000`, `https://0.0.0.0:8900`.
+  - Address type will define the listening server style, e.g. `http` and `https` will start an HTTP / websocket server, `tcp` and `unix` will start a standard socket server.
-  - `stdin` listens on stdin/stdout.
+  - `stdin` and `stdin+tls` listen to stdin/stdout.
 As expected, only one `stdin` server can be configured.
-This allows you to use SocketAce via `ssh` (like [rsync](https://en.wikipedia.org/wiki/Rsync) over `ssh`) or any other service that can stream standard input and output
+This allows you to use SocketAce via `ssh` (like [rsync over `ssh`](https://en.wikipedia.org/wiki/Rsync)) or any other service which can stream via standard input and output (e.g. via `telnet` or `netcat` or even serial connection).
+  - TLS-secured tunnels will need the certificate info.
+  - You can also listen on a non-secured channel (e.g. HTTP) and provide certificate info.
+If provided, server will support the `StartTLS` command, which executes TLS handshake after connecting.
+Especially useful if you're proxying the connection over an existing HTTP server.
 - `endpoints` is only required or `websocket` server.
 It defines the list of URLs the server should listen to.
   For example `/ws/all` or `/my/secret/connection`.
 You may listen on multiple URLs.
 - `channels` defines a list of upstream channels that this connection proxies.
 If not defined, all channels are proxied.
-- `caCertificate` or `caCertificateFile` may be defined if you want to use mutual (client and server) certificate authentication.
+- Define `caCertificate` or `caCertificateFile` if you want to use mutual (client and server) certificate authentication.
 When defined, the server will accept client connections only if signed by the given CA certificate.
-- `certificate` or `certificateFile` is server's certificate.
-When defined, the server automatically switches to TLS connection.
-Applicable for all server kinds.
+- `certificate` or `certificateFile` is the server's certificate.
+Needed for `tls` connections.
+If provided for non-TLS connections, server will suggest to the client to switch to secure communication via `StartTLS`.
 - `privateKey`, `privateKeyFile`, `privateKeyPassword` and `privateKeyPasswordProgram` should be pretty self-explanatory.
 They must be defined when `certificate` is set up.